 Cloud is around us

 If you were to explore construction industry trends in 2022, you would notice the trend of more automated, mobile, and fluent industries.
-So, have you caught up with the cloud-based movement yet?
+So, have you caught up with latest in cloud based construction software yet?

 The birth of the pandemic has opened the potential to work and access information from anywhere.
 Our favorite BIM Software, Project Management software, or your familiar Microsoft Suite are now available on the cloud.
 You may be expected not to send your Microsoft file through email soon, finally.

 For engineers, the civil and structural engineering industry is dynamic and ever-changing.
 It has to adapt to a booming market, a delayed project, or a lull economy.
-That is where cloud-based software or platform engineering shines in the industry with its adaptability.
+That is where cloud based construction software or platform engineering shines in the industry with its adaptability.
 Still, not all companies have adopted this method over traditional software and engineering calculation design methods.

 So the question worth asking is: Why not move to cloud-based engineering?

 Faster and lighter engineering design

 To understand the problem more clearly, and therefore the advantages of cloud based software, let’s compare traditional and cloud-based engineering methodologies.